KENNETH MIKOS, P.A.

 Where we work

-Although our offices are located at 2888 East Oakland Park Boulevard Fort Lauderdale, Florida, we have worked on cases throughout the United States.
+Although our offices are at 100 N E 3rd Ave, Suite 1000, Fort Lauderdale, Florida 33301 Fort Lauderdale, Florida, we have worked on cases throughout the United States.

 Questions about a judicial issue?
 Ask our experts